Tetyana290501/whataname/README.md

-The Industrial Revolution led to the rise of urbanization, with millions of people migrating from rural areas to cities in search of employment in factories and other industrial enterprises.
+The Age of Enlightenment, a period of intellectual and cultural transformation in Europe, fostered new ideas about economics, politics, and society, influencing economic thought and policy.